-El Paso needs a 9/11-style response to fight white supremacists, Jewish security officials say - Jewish Telegraphic Agency
+9/11-style response needed to fight white supremacists, Jewish security officials say - Jewish Telegraphic Agency

 “In one voice our nation must condemn racism, bigotry and white supremacy,” Trump said at the White House on Monday.
 “These sinister ideologies must be defeated.
 Hate has no place in America.
 Hatred warps the mind, ravages the heart and devours the soul.”

-It might not be enough, Jewish security officials say in dealing with white supremacists, and hearken back to what happened after 9/11.
+Jewish security officials say it may not be enough in dealing with white supremacists, and hearken back to what happened after 9/11.

 “We need to harness some of that same energy that we as a country demonstrated 18 years ago to face this new threat and provide law enforcement with what they need to confront a threat that number for number has been more deadly than foreign terrorist organizations,” said Michael Masters, who directs the Secure Community Network, the security arm of national Jewish organizations.